Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Recommendations

-\textbf{Designers of accessibility evaluation tools}: This research shows that accessibility tools and software available do not automatically assess websites for their privacy practises.
+This research shows that accessibility tools and software available do not automatically assess websites for their privacy practices.
 The addition of the ability to test sub-sections of a website for accessibility issues would make testing elements of a website, such as a cookie notice, a simpler process.
 This would allow testing just to focus on such elements.
 In addition, this will enable subsets of development teams to test the accessibility of their work.
 In our testing with automated tools, it was often not clear where the errors and alerts were without further manual evaluation.
-However, this practise should not replace the overall accessibility testing of the website, but would allow more focus to be given to some areas of the website.
+However, this practice should not replace the overall accessibility testing of the website but would allow more focus to be given to some areas of the website.

-Furthermore, the creation of specific accessibility tools and tests for cookie notices and other PETs would greatly improve real-world standard practises.
+Furthermore, the creation of specific accessibility tools and tests for cookie notices and other PETs would greatly improve real-world standard practices.
 Such tools could not only test the accessibility of the cookie notices, privacy policies, and other PETs, but also could evaluate the law compliance across platforms e.g., software, websites, and mobile apps.